cdpeters/dash-test-app/notes/data_project_installation_instructions.md

 		1. Create the following folder structure inside of the `src` directory.
 			- `assets`: images, css, and javascript files
 				- Create the sub-directories shown in the picture below.
 				- The `src` sub-directory will hold all of the input css in `input.css`.
-This will get compiled by the `tailwind_compile.sh` script into an `output.css` file created and stored in `dist`; these are the styles that get applied in the browser.
+This will get compiled by the `tailwind-watch` script command into an `output.css` file created and stored in `dist`; these are the styles that get applied in the browser.
 				- There is no need to ever open `output.css`, it is always generated from `input.css`.
 				- The `dist` sub-directory, and hence `output.css`, is ignored by git since you only need the `input.css` file to generate it.
 			- `components`: component parts of the interface that are not complete pages of the site.